 - Lexa’s swears fealty to Clarke in 3×03: I think this might be one of the most beautiful, moving scenes I’ve ever seen on TV.
 It’s such an important moment for Clarke and Lexa’s relationship.
 In the beginning of episode three, Titus tells the Ice Nation representative that the Commander doesn’t bow to anyone, but at the end, not only does Lexa bow before Clarke in private, but she also swears fealty to her.
 The first time I saw this scene, it gave me goosebumps.
 It’s a glimpse into just how Lexa values and respects Clarke and views her as an equal.
 It’s just so beautiful.

 - Lexa and Roan’s arena battle in 3×04: I think this is the best fight scene I’ve ever seen.
 It was epic, well-choreographed, and shocking.
 Finally being able to see Lexa’s fighting skills was awesome too.
 (I’m going to miss her so much in season four.
 So.
 Much.)

 Going back and rewatching these first four episodes made me reminisce about the potential season three had to be amazing and compelling.
 But everything these episodes introduced us to and promoted was erased and replaced by endless brutality, inconsistent plot-holes, and that confusing City of Light plot.
-I really wish the rest of the season was similar to these four episodes because it definitely would have made it a strong, interesting season.
+I really wish the rest of the season was similar to and consistent with these four episodes because it definitely would have made it a strong, interesting season.